Aufheben

 Aufheben ([ˈʔaʊ̯fˌheːbm̩, -bən]) or Aufhebung ([ˈaʊ̯fˌheːbʊŋ]) is a German word with several seemingly contradictory meanings, including "to lift up", "to abolish", "cancel" or "suspend", or "to sublate".
 The term has also been defined as "abolish", "preserve", and "transcend".
 In philosophy, aufheben is used by Hegel in his exposition of dialectics, and in this sense is translated mainly as "sublate".

-(Jacques Derrida's preferred French translation of the term was relever.)

 Hegel

-In Hegel, the term Aufhebung has the apparently contradictory implications of both preserving and changing, and eventually advancement (the German verb aufheben means "to cancel", "to keep" and "to pick up").
+In Hegel's philosophy, the term Aufhebung has the apparently contradictory implications of both preserving and changing, and eventually advancement (the German verb aufheben means "to cancel", "to keep" and "to pick up").
 The tension between these senses suits what Hegel is trying to talk about.
 In sublation, a term or concept is both preserved and changed through its dialectical interplay with another term or concept.
 Sublation is the motor by which the dialectic functions.

 Sublation can be seen at work at the most basic level of Hegel's system of logic.
 The two concepts Being and Nothing are each both preserved and changed through sublation in the concept Becoming.
 Similarly, in the Science of Logic (Doctrine of Being) determinateness, or quality, and magnitude, or quantity, are each both preserved and sublated in the concept measure.